Hilton Anatole Hotel Pedestrian Bridges – Dallas, TX

 Hilton Anatole Pedestrian Bidges - Dallas, TX

-HIlton Anatole Project Overview
+Hilton Anatole Project Overview

 The Accessibility Bridge is a multiple span Timber Pedestrian Bridge with 85 pounds per square foot capacity that spans 104 feet long by 10 feet wide.
 The structure is 100% ADA accessible, while maintaining a gentle curve throughout the JadeWaters pool area, gliding over the Lazy River.
 Utilizing its Decero™ Design philosophy, the structure features a stunning color palette of lush reds and greens that adhere to the unique theme of the hotel.
 Combining impeccable design, aesthetics and longevity – York Bridge has brought this Asian-inspired concept to reality.